Order on WhatsApp +91 9625689172

 What is FSSAI's standard for pure honey in India?

-FSSAI (Food Safety and Standards Authority of India) has outlined specific parameters for honey purity including moisture content (below 20%), sugar content ratios, diastase activity, and absence of artificial sweeteners.
-When buying honey, look for FSSAI-registered brands with clear labelling.
+FSSAI has outlined specific parameters for honey purity including moisture content below 20%, sugar content ratios, diastase activity, and absence of artificial sweeteners.
+When buying honey, look for FSSAI-registered brands with clear labelling and a verifiable licence number at fssai.gov.in.

 Is Himalayan jungle honey purer than regular honey?

-Wild-harvested Himalayan jungle honey is generally purer than commercially farmed honey because it comes from natural forest environments with no pesticide use, no artificial bee feeding, and no commercial processing incentives to adulterate.
-However, purity depends entirely on the individual brand's sourcing and processing practices — always verify.
+Wild-harvested Himalayan jungle honey is generally purer than commercially farmed honey — it comes from natural forest environments with no pesticide use, no artificial bee feeding, and no commercial processing incentives.
+However, purity depends entirely on the brand's sourcing and processing practices.
+Always verify before buying.
+Guide: Best Honey in India 2026 →

 How do I store pure raw honey to maintain its quality?

 Store in a sealed glass jar in a cool, dry place away from direct sunlight.
-Do not refrigerate — cold accelerates crystallization unnecessarily.
+Do not refrigerate — cold accelerates crystallisation unnecessarily.
 Keep the lid tightly closed to prevent moisture absorption.
-Properly stored raw honey has an indefinite shelf life — archeologists have found 3,000-year-old honey in Egyptian tombs that was still edible.
+Properly stored raw honey has an indefinite shelf life.

 Final Verdict: Test Smart, Buy Smarter